-- The military Services will allow eligible Service members to participate in industry training instead of performing military duties during the closing months of their careers; and,
+- The military will allow eligible members to participate in industry training instead of performing military duties during the closing months of their careers; and,

 The general eligibility requirements for SkillBridge are:

-- The Service member must have completed at least 180 continuous days on active duty in the armed forces and is expected to be discharged or released from active duty within 180 days of starting the training opportunity.
+- The service member must have completed at least 180 continuous days on active duty in the armed forces and is expected to be discharged or released from active duty within 180 days of starting training.